-Last year we introduced Campanion - a new feature from CampInTouch that allows you to see a "feed" of content most relevant to you, including unit updates, photos of your camper, and more.
+All families should download the phone application Campanion - a new feature from CampInTouch that allows you to see a "feed" of content most relevant to you, including unit updates, photos of your camper, and more.
 Prior to the summer, the Campanion app will allow you to complete and upload camp forms with ease.
+This year, we will be piloting communication through the Campanion app throughout the summer; all families should download the app to ensure you are receiving the most up-to-date information from camp.